irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Restoring Backup

-This details how to restore a virtual machine or Container Template from a backup:
+This details how to restore a virtual machine or VM Template from a backup:

-1. If you wish to create a new virtual machine or Container Template from a backup:
+1. If you wish to create a new virtual machine or VM Template from a backup:

    1. On the left-hand side of the web interface, select the target storage which contains the backup you wish to use to restore (i.e. `local`).
    2. In the storage view, click the **Backups** menu option.

-2. **Alternatively**, if you wish to overwrite an existing virtual machine or Container Template from a backup:
+2. **Alternatively**, if you wish to overwrite an existing virtual machine or VM Template from a backup:

    1. On the left-hand side of the web interface, select the target virtual machine you wish to overwrite from a backup.
    2. In the storage view, click the **Backup** menu option.